imclerran/roc-start/README.md

 ## roc-start config --help
 ```
-Specify a .rvn file which describes the application and dependencies.
+Use a configuration file to describes the application and dependencies.

 Usage:
   roc-start config [options] <file>